 request assistance from CAMA.
 To begin the process, your bishop will need to go the

-about the incident.
-Please note that you will need to access the GIR with the internet and a valid LDS Account.
-Non-members receiving
+information about the incident.
+Please note that you will need to access the GIR with the internet and a valid Church Account.
+If you do

 If the request is approved by DMBA, you and your bishop will be notified by letter from DMBA with information about CAMA.